Gearing Up For Winter Activities in Banff National Park

 WHAT TO EAT

-You’ll want high-energy food for the trail, plus some much-deserved treats (I love gummy bears)!
-In addition to a well-rounded lunch, I also love “grab and go” food that is easy to eat as I move, such as nuts or trail mix, dried fruit, and homemade granola bars.
+You’ll want high-energy food for the trail, plus some much-deserved treats!
+In addition to a well-rounded lunch, you may also love “grab and go” food that is easy to eat as you move, such as nuts or trail mix, dried fruit, and homemade granola bars.
 If you can’t prepare your own food, a number of take-out options are available in Banff and Lake Louise: